pulumi/pulumi-hugo/themes/default/content/blog/preview-of-testable-iam-policy-documents/index.md

 ---
 title: "Testable IAM Policy Documents"
-date: 2021-05-06
+date: 2021-05-10
-draft: true
-meta_desc: "Pulumi community member Thierry de Pauw introduces his Node module for checking and validating IAM policy documents."
+meta_desc:
-meta_image: meta.png
+meta_image: testable_iam_policy.png
 authors:
-    - thierry-de-pauw
+    - sophia-parafina
 tags:
     - AWS
     - IAM
 ---

 I was relieved to find Pulumi.
 Finally, we have testable Infrastructure as Code.
 We can write fast unit tests that we can execute locally without needing the cloud.
-However, I was disappointed that Pulumi does not have a proper API for manipulating AWS IAM Policy documents.
+However, I was a bit disappointed.
+Pulumi does not have a full representation of IAM Policy documents.
+Fortunately, it was relatively easy to build a library that did this!

 <!--more-->